paradimdata/project_chameleon/README.md

 ```

 ### Security
 The Project Chameleon API has built in security.
-This security is written for the John's Hopkins system that it has been developed to run on, but could easily be adjusted to work for other systems.
-Each API call must include an access token, `access-token`, which can be generated at the [PARADIM website](data.paradim.org/poly/api/token).
+This security is written for the Johns Hopkins system that it has been developed to run on, but could easily be adjusted to work for other systems.
+Each API call must include an access token, `access-token`, which can be generated at the [PARADIM website](https://data.paradim.org/poly/api/token).
 Tokens only last two minutes, so new tokens must be generated frequently.

 ### Functionality